dotnet/AspNetDocs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/deploying-web-packages.md

 **To deploy a web application using MSDeploy.exe using an access token**

 MSDeploy V3 supports authentication with an access token, also known as a bearer token.
-If available, it is recommended to use an access token for best security.
+Access tokens are recommended because they are the most secure.

 1. Build and package the web application project, as described in [Building and Packaging Web Application Projects](building-and-packaging-web-application-projects.md).
 1. Modify the *ContactManager.Mvc.SetParameters.xml* file to contain the correct parameter values for your staging environment, as described in [Configuring Parameters for Web Package Deployment](configuring-parameters-for-web-package-deployment.md).